 Click each image for a full description.

 Interestingly enough, Bb clarinets were not the most predominant of the family in the early days.
-The three clarinets mentioned at first by Jacob Denner were pitched in C and D (even though they had the same bore as a Bb).
+The two clarinets mentioned at first by Jacob Denner were pitched in C and D (even though they had the same bore as a Bb).
 In the 1740s J. A. Molter composed six concertos for D clarinet – what are believed to be the first pieces using a much wider clarinet range.

 Parallel to their evolution, each clarinet became better suited to fulfilling the role that had developed with them and some others fell into disuse after a while.
 This was mainly because of inaccurate intonation between registers.
 In military bands, F and C clarinets were gradually replaced by Eb and Bbs between 1815 – 1825.